-Attacks on Indian consulate in US: NIA raids 14 places in Punjab, Haryana
+Attacks on Indian Consulate in US: NIA raids 14 places in Punjab, Haryana

 Harpreet’s husband Gurlal Singh, who passed away a couple of years ago, was a granthi.

 Harpreet said “They questioned me about a post I uploaded on my social media accounts.
 I do not run any fake profiles.
 I have one profile in my name and I also handle a Facebook page of my late husband Gurlal Singh.
-I told them I don’t post anything on anyone’s directions or under influence,” she said.
-(With input by HTC, Faridkot)
+I told them I don’t post anything on anyone’s directions or under influence.”